Getting started

 print(' + Characteristic %s' % charac.uuid)

-To read a characteristic from an device, just get the corresponding characteristic object and read its value:
+To read a characteristic from a connected device, just get the corresponding characteristic object and read its value:

 if charac is not None: